MicrosoftDocs/Devices-docs/surface/optimize-video-conferencing-on-surface.md

 Surface devices can adjust performance-related power settings by changing the Windows performance power slider position in Windows 10, also known as power mode in Windows 11.

 Some Surface devices have received updates that include power setting optimizations for video conferencing workloads based on the power slider position or power mode.
-However, because Windows 10 and Windows 11 use the **Recommended** power slider position and power mode position for video conferencing workloads, you will need to adjust the power slider to enable these optimizations:
+However, because Windows 10 and Windows 11 use the **Recommended** power slider position and power mode position for video conferencing workloads, you'll need to adjust the power slider to enable these optimizations:

 1. Connect to AC power (optimizations won’t run when using battery power).
 2. Adjust the power slider or power mode position to use **Better Performance** or **Best Performance.**